newnol/ollamazing/README.md

   - [x] Light/Dark theme.
   - [x] Multiple languages.
 - [x] Manage model, use more Ollama APIs.
-- [ ] Content script to be injected into the pages.
+- [x] Content script to be injected into the pages.
-  - [ ] Add utility when user select text in the page.
+  - [x] Add utility when user select text in the page.
-  - [ ] Add context menu to translate text, or define a word.
+  - [x] Add context menu to translate text
+  - [x] Add context menu to summarize paragraph

 See the [open issues](https://github.com/buiducnhat/ollamazing/issues) for a full list of proposed features (and known issues).